Blisters - How to Treat and Prevent Blisters

 Blister Treatment:

-Leave It Intact: If a blister does form, it's best to leave it intact to protect the underlying skin from further damage and reduce the risk of infection.
+If you have developed a blister leave It Intact, it's best to leave it intact to protect the underlying skin from further damage and reduce the risk of infection.

 Protect It: Applying a blister patch such as our Blisterpod Hydrocolloid blister plasters which work by creating a protective barrier over the blister, sealing it off from further friction and pressure, which can help prevent the blister from worsening or becoming infected.
 The gel-like material also helps to keep the blister area moist, which can promote healing and reduce pain. or cushioning pad can provide protection and relieve pressure on the blister, allowing it to heal naturally.

 Keep It Clean: Keeping the blister clean and dry can help prevent infection.
-If the blister does break, clean it with mild soap and water, apply an antiseptic ointment, and cover it with a sterile bandage.
+If the blister does break,, apply an antiseptic ointment, and cover it with a sterile bandage.

 Seek Medical Attention: If a blister becomes infected, is very large or painful, or does not heal within a reasonable time, it's important to seek medical attention for proper treatment.